-Adding an aerator system to the pond or lake can provide many key benefits including increased fish activity and populations, clearer water conditions, reduced algae and muck, as well as preventing icing over of the pond during winter.
+Adding an aerator system to the pond or lake can provide many key benefits including increased fish activity and populations, clearer water conditions, reduced algae, and muck, as well as preventing icing over of the pond during winter.

 Pond Aeration is supplied by a pump that moves water throughout the pond and provides circulation.
 Aeration is improved even more when the water surface is broken by means of a waterfall or fountain.

-Chemicals removed by Aeration –
+Chemical removed by Aeration –

 Constituents commonly affected by aeration are: